Multi-Instance Multi-Label Learning: Introduction

-We notice that as an alternative to representing an object by a single instance, in many cases it is possible to represent an ambiguous object using a set of instances.
+We notice that as an alternative to representing an object by a single instance, in many cases it is possible to represent a complicated object using a set of instances.
 For example, multiple patches can be extracted from an image where each patch is described by an instance, and thus the image can be represented by a set of instances; multiple sections can be extracted from a document where each section is described by an instance, and thus the document can be represented by a set of instances; multiple links can be extracted from a web page where each link is described by an instance, and thus the web page can be represented by a set of instances.
-Using multiple instances to represent those ambiguous objects may be helpful because some inherent patterns which are closely related to some labels may become explicit and clearer.
-In this paper, we propose the MIML (\textit{Multi-Instance Multi-Label learning}) framework for learning with ambiguous objects, where an example is described by multiple instances and associated with multiple class labels.
+Using multiple instances to represent those complicated objects may be helpful because some inherent patterns which are closely related to some labels may become explicit and clearer.
+In this paper, we propose the MIML (\textit{Multi-Instance Multi-Label learning}) framework, where an example is described by multiple instances and associated with multiple class labels.

-Comparing with traditional learning frameworks, the MIML framework is more convenient and natural for representing ambiguous objects.
+Compared to traditional learning frameworks, the MIML framework is more convenient and natural for representing complicated objects.
 To exploit the advantages of the MIML representation, new learning algorithms are needed.
-We propose the \textsc{MimlBoost} algorithm and the \textsc{MimlSvm} algorithm based on a simple degeneration strategy, and experiments show that solving problems involving ambiguous objects under the MIML framework can lead to good performance.
+We propose the \textsc{MimlBoost} algorithm and the \textsc{MimlSvm} algorithm based on a simple degeneration strategy, and experiments show that solving problems involving complicated objects with multiple semantic meanings under the MIML framework can lead to good performance.
 Considering that the degeneration process may lose information, we also propose the \textsc{D-MimlSvm} (i.e., Direct \textsc{MimlSvm}) algorithm which tackles MIML problems directly in a regularization framework.
 Experiments show that this ``direct'' algorithm outperforms the ``indirect'' \textsc{MimlSvm} algorithm.